wareez92/Unit4.Block36.Workshop.Starter/README.md

 cd client && npm run build
 ```

-browse to localhost:3000 (or whatever server port you used)
+browse to localhost:3000 (or whatever server port is being used for your express application)

 # to deploy
 - build script for deploy